CSDL-UMD/Survival-of-the-Notable-in-Wikipedia/README.md

 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for "Survival Analysis" .
 │   └── raw            <- The original, immutable data dump.
-│       ├── Quarry     <- The original, immutable datasets extracted from "Quarry": Biographies with creation dates, Articles from Archive, Articles nominated in Article for Deletion with nomination dates .
+│       ├── Quarry     <- The original, immutable datasets extracted from │                          "Quarry": Biographies with creation dates, Articles from Archive, │                          Articles nominated in Article for Deletion with nomination dates .
-│       └── Wikidata   <- The original, immutable datasets extracted from "Wikidata": data with vital information such as gender, date of birth and date of death .
+│       └── Wikidata   <- The original, immutable datasets extracted from │                            "Wikidata": data with vital information such as gender, │                            date of birth and date of death .
 │
 │
-├── docs               <- A default mkdocs project; see www.mkdocs.org for details │
+├── docs               <- Data manuals, and all other explanatory materials.
+│                          This is a default mkdocs project; see www.mkdocs.org for details │
 ├── Survival Analysis.ipynb          <- Jupyter notebook to data exploration, survival analysis and create visualization.
 │
-├── pyproject.toml     <- Project configuration file with package metadata for │                         survival_of_notability and configuration for tools like black │
+├── pyproject.toml     <- Project configuration file with package metadata for │                         survival_of_notability and configuration for tools like black ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-│
-├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures         <- Generated graphics and figures to be used in reporting │
 ├── requirements.in    <- The requirements file for reproducing the analysis environment.
 │
 ├── setup.cfg          <- Configuration file for flake8
 │